ianmiell/shutit/index.md

 Rebuild and re-run to get the same container with mysql installed.

 ```sh
 $ ./build.sh
 $ ./run.sh
 ```

+NOTE: If you use "sudo docker", or "docker.io" or some other command to run docker, then you will need to alter run.sh accordingly.

 Didn't work for you?
 It's probably my fault, not yours.
 Mail me: ian.miell@gmail.com